Fulton–Taylor House

-The Fulton–Taylor House is a historic house located in The Dalles, Oregon, United States.
-Built and modified in phases between circa 1858 and circa 1930, this house is only one of a few remaining houses of similar age and style in The Dalles.
+The Fulton–Taylor House was a historic house located in The Dalles, Oregon, United States.
+Built and modified in phases between circa 1858 and circa 1930, this house was only one of a few remaining houses of similar age and style in The Dalles.
 James Fulton (in residence 1864 – 1881) emigrated to Oregon on the Oregon Trail, and eventually established himself as a cattle rancher, leader of the settler militia, and a state legislator.
 The Rev. O.D.
 Taylor (in residence 1891 – 1897) was a Baptist minister, but was far more noted as the driving force behind a major, failed, but long-running real estate scheme that was widely regarded as fraudulent.
+The house was destroyed by a human-caused wildfire in June 2025.

 The house was listed on the National Register of Historic Places.